pufanyi/Bagel/EVAL.md

 - Set `$openai_api_key` in `scripts/eval/run_kris.sh` and `your_api_url` in `eval/gen/kris/metrics_xx.py`.
 The default GPT version is `gpt-4o-2024-11-20`.
 - Use `think` for thinking mode.
 - We set `cfg_text_scale=4` and `cfg_img_scale=1.5` by default.
 Additionally, `cfg_renorm_min=0` is specified for CFG Renorm.
+- Our evaluation results can be found in [BAGEL_results](https://huggingface.co/datasets/Andy1621/BAGEL_results).

 <details>
 <summary><b>Results</b></summary>